sbt/sbt-jni/README.md

    lazy val native = project in file("myproject-native"). // native code and build script
      enablePlugin(JniNative) // JniNative needs to be explicitly enabled
    ```
    Note that separate projects are not strictly required.
-They are recommended nevertheless, as a portability-convenience tradeoff: programs written in a JVM language are expected to run anywhere without recompilation, but including native libraries in jars limits this portability to only platforms of the packaged libraries.
+They are strongly recommended nevertheless, as a portability-convenience tradeoff: programs written in a JVM language are expected to run anywhere without recompilation, but including native libraries in jars limits this portability to only platforms of the packaged libraries.
 Having a separate native project enables the users to easily swap out the native library with their own implementation.

 2. Initialize the native build tool from a template: